These articles provide how-to information to help make use of specific web technologies and APIs.

 - Events developer guide

-- Events refers both to a design pattern used for the asynchronous handling of various incidents which occur in the lifetime of a web page and to the naming, characterization, and use of a large number of incidents of different types.
+- Events refers two things: a design pattern used for the asynchronous handling of various incidents which occur in the lifetime of a web page; and the naming, characterization, and use of a large number of incidents of different types.

 - Graphics on the web